peterkhe1999/CheatSheet/OSCP/README.md

 iwr -UseDefaultCredentials http://web04
 ```

-Since on this machine, iis_service has an established session, we can use Mimikatz to retrieve the SPN password hash (NTLM hash of iis_service) "4d28cf5252d39971419580a51484ca09"
+Since on this machine, iis_service has an established session, use Mimikatz to retrieve the SPN password hash (NTLM hash of iis_service) "4d28cf5252d39971419580a51484ca09"

 Launch Mimikatz, use `privilege::debug` and `sekurlsa::logonpasswords` to extract cached AD credentials.